Learn how to deliver successful engineering projects by gaining the essential project management skills.

 Topics we'll cover

-- Project communication and stakeholder management
+- Project and Organisational Governance

 Take this course to build skills and knowledge in the following Engineers Australia Chartered status competencies*: